Tilakraj0308/SpamClassifier/README.md

 1. Add a GitHub Star to the project.
 2. Tweet about the project on your Twitter.
-3. Write a review or tutorial on Medium, Dev.to or personal blog.
+3. Write a review mail at tilakraj7050@gmail.com.
 4. Support the project by donating a cup of coffee.

 ## 🧾 License

-MIT License Copyright (c) 2022 [John Doe](https://github.com/Tilakraj0308).
+MIT license Copyright (c) 2022 [Tilak raj](https://github.com/Tilakraj0308).